 You should also have your doctor tell you the absolute benefit of chemotherapy.
 For example, if your chances of dying within 10 years were 50% and you had a treatment that reduced the risk of mortality by 50%, your absolute benefit at 10 years would be 25%.
 Another way to think about that statistic is this: If there are 100 women with the same cancer as you, then 50 of them would die within 10 years.
 If a treatment reduces the chance of dying by 50% then 25 of them would die within 10 years.
 (Keep in mind, though, that during those 10 years there are other things that can kill us, from car accidents to pneumonia.)

 You can get accurate survival or recurrence statistics for your own case in a several ways.
-There are two online tools available to oncologists, Adjuvant! and Numeracy, that can make precise calculations for you.
-Ask your oncologist to provide you with the data from the Adjuvant! or Numeracy.
-You can use these online tools yourself, too.
+The online tool available to oncologists, Lifemath, can make precise calculations for you.
+Ask your oncologist to provide you with the data from Lifemath.
+You can use this online tool yourself, too.
 Make sure your oncologist also discusses the short- and long-term side effects of the therapy being proposed so you won’t be surprised later.

 There are general guidelines for breast cancer treatment, drawn up by a group of nationwide breast cancer specialists, such as the National Comprehensive Cancer Network and American Society of Clinical Oncology.